cbouy/fish/README.md

 Prints a string representing a fish ont the terminal, going from left to right and vice versa: `><(((°>`

 The fish can be replaced by any other string or character.

-It can also be printed in color.
+It can also be printed in color :rainbow:

 ## How to